SKARUPA'S FOUR POINTS HELP BOSTON COLLEGE PAST NORTHEASTERN, 6-4

-Freshman forward Haley Skarupa had a goal and three assists for the Eagles
+Freshman forward Haley Skarupa posts goal and three assists for Eagles

 BOSTON - No. 5/6 Boston College (5-3-2, 4-2-1) jumped out to a three-goal first period lead and was able to hang on late to defeat the No. 9/8 Northeastern women's ice hockey team (8-2-2, 4-2-1) on Friday night at Matthews Arena.
 Casey Pickett scored twice for the Huskies while Rachel Llanes had a goal and two assists.

 Haley Skarupa registered a four-point night, including three assists in the first period alone to set the tone for the night.
 BC outshot NU 38-28 for the game and won 36-of-62 draws.
 The Huskies capitalized on one of its two power play chances while holding the Eagles scoreless on their only man advantage of the night.

 Boston College took control of the game from the opening puck drop, potting four goals in the first 15 minutes of the stanza.
 Alex Carpenter (two goals) began things less than four minutes into the game when she took a feed from Melissa Bizzari in the corner and fired a shot over the glove of NU goaltender Chloe Desjardins (16 saves).

 Three minutes later, Dana Trivigno was in the right place when a loose rebound off a shot from Lexi Bender landed on her stick at the doorstep for an easy tap-in goal.